nuejs/www/blog/introducing-nue-css/index.md

 </div>
 ```

-Naming things and minimalism goes hand-in-hand.
-The more names you have, the more complex your system.
-A name like "bordered" or "rounded" brings more options and rules to the table.
-Should I use the non-bordered version here?
+Naming things and minimalism go hand-in-hand.
+The more names you have, the more complex your design system API.
+In most cases, the component name is all the naming you need.

-In most cases component name is all the naming you'll ever need.
-Modern CSS is capable to give it the design you want.
-That is:

-[.hero-quote]
-  > “Form Follows Function”

-  — **Louis Sullivan**

 ## Ditch useless layers
-When everything is based on a single source of truth, it's trivial to ditch the redundant CSS-in-JS/Tailwind layer and take the step towards simplicity:
+When everything is based on a single source of truth, it's trivial to ditch the redundant CSS-in-JS/Tailwind layer in front of your design system and take the step towards simplicity and design consistency:

 [table.small "| CSS-in-JS | Tailwind | Nue"]
-  - - Styling language
+  - - Styling files
     - JavaScript
     - JavaScript
     - CSS